Meet the Roosevelters: Alí R. Bustamante

 For me, the COVID-19 pandemic represented a crisis that American institutions were neither prepared for nor capable of addressing with the dominant neoliberal framework.
 Yet there were few voices proposing an alternative approach.
 The Roosevelt Institute has been a leader in developing a new economic vision for how government could respond to the pandemic and the subsequent recovery.
 As Roosevelt grew to meet the challenges of the moment, I wanted to contribute my expertise toward building a more inclusive and equitable economy,

-As Deputy Director of the Education, Jobs & Worker Power Program at Roosevelt, you direct a team focused on the full life cycle of the American worker—from education and workforce development to the impact of unions and the student debt many workers carry throughout their lives.
+As Deputy Director of the Worker Power and Economic Security program at Roosevelt, you direct a team focused on the full life cycle of the American worker—from education and workforce development to the impact of unions and the student debt many workers carry throughout their lives.
 What drew you to labor economics?

 I see labor economics and policy as my preferred toolkit to better understand and communicate why it’s critical that we acknowledge the social and economic value of work and address the precarious and insecure conditions that undermine workers.
 Every day, millions of people work to make our society prosper, but their contributions are largely taken for granted.
 The focus on markets and capital obscures the fact that every good and service we consume to fulfill our needs and wants is the product of someone’s time and effort.
 Acknowledging the value of all work—paid and unpaid—is essential to understanding our own humanity and our shared responsibility to support all workers.